 Scaling Jetpac's Navigation

-Restructuring Jetpac's navigation from a single-product hierarchy to four
+Restructuring Jetpac's navigation from a single-product hierarchy to a four-product structure

 Role